HAOYU-LI/Adjust_TA/README.md

 # Adjust_TA
-Adjust TA algorithm implementation for Latin hypercube design This is an R implementation of adjust thresholding accepting algorithm for Fang et al's paper
+Adjust threshold accepting algorithm implementation for Latin hypercube design This is an R implementation of adjust thresholding accepting algorithm for Fang et al's paper

 ### Acknowledgement: